-The recent changes in the regulatory framework governing the capital adequacy requirements for nonbanking finance companies (NBFCs), including Housing Finance Companies (HFCs), have resulted in the introduction of several hybrid instruments aimed at strengthening the regulatory capital base for these financial institutions.
-Financial institutions have been issuing such instruments since FY2008-09 and the volumes have increased significantly over the lastfive years.
-These instruments have attributes of both - equity and debt-instruments and are differentiated based on their loss absorption characteristics.
+The regulatory framework governing the capital adequacy requirements for banks and non-banking finance companies (NBFCs), including Housing Finance Companies (HFCs), have resulted in introduction of hybrid instruments aimed at strengthening the regulatory capital base for these financial institutions.
+Financial institutions have been issuing such instruments since FY 2008-09 and the volumes have increased significantly over the last five years.
+These instruments have attributes of both- equity and debt instruments and are differentiated based on their loss absorption characteristics.

-These instruments typically carry higher risk mainly because the issuers could face restrictionson servicing the coupon on these instruments in case their capital adequacy below the levelsstipulated by the Reserve Bank of India, National Housing Bank (in case of HFCs) or in case of losses incurred by the issuer.
+These instruments typically carry higher risk mainly because the issuers could face restrictions on servicing the coupon on these instruments in case their capital adequacy is below the levels stipulated by the Reserve Bank of India, or in case of losses incurred by the issuer.

-Type of Instrument Characteristics manument Maturity Capital Treatment Seniority Discretion Regarding Coupon payment Loss Absorption Capacity Lower Tier II Debt Instruments (Sub -Debt) Minimum 5 years ▲ portion of the Lower Tier II Debt forms a part of the Regulator y Capital of the issuer These bonds are subordinate d to other creditors/ senior debt Νορα None Upper Tier II Instruments Minimum 15 years Upper Tier II Capital and Lower Tier II Capital cannot be in excess of the total Tier I Capital Subordinate d to all creditors - excluding Tier I debt Coupons may be deferred and are cumulative Principal may be written down in case of shortfall in regulatory capital
+Type of Instrument Characteristics instrument Maturity Capital Treatment Seniority Discretion Regarding Coupon payment Loss Absorption Capacity Lower Tier II Debt Instruments (Sub- Debt) Minimum 5 years A portion of the Lower Tier II Debt forms a part of the Regulatory Capital of the issuer These bonds are subordinated to other creditors/ senior debt None None Upper Tier II Instruments Minimum 15 years Upper Tier II Capital and Lower Tier II Capital cannot be in excess of the total Tier I Capital Subordinated to all creditors - excluding Tier I debt Coupons may be deferred and are cumulative Principal may be written down in case of shortfall in regulatory capital Tier I Bonds (Perpetual Debt) Perpetual Part of the Tier I Capital upto a maximum of 15% of the total Tier I Subordinated to all other creditors Coupons are deferred if the regulatory capital falls below the statutory requirement; In case of accumulation of losses/shortfall in regulatory capital requirements, principal

-Tier I Bonds (Perpetual Debt) Perpetua I Part of the Tier I Capital upto a maximum of 15% of the total Tier I Capital.
-Excess quantum shall be included as a part of the Tier II Capital Subordinate d to all other creditors Coupons are deferred if the regulatory capital falls below the statutory requirement ; or in case payment of the coupon results in the regulatory capital falling below the statutory requirement In case of accumulation of losses/shortfal l in regulatory capital requirements, principal amount may be written down ---------------------------------- --------------- -- -- -- ---
+Capital.
+Excess quantum shall be included as a part of the Tier II Capital payment of I amount may be written down -- -------------- ----------------------------------